Lafayette Leopard Look Out

 Please remind students to wash their hands and cover their coughs!

-Call or email the school attendance line 206-252-9502 or lafayette.attendance@seattleschools.org and keep your child home when they show signs of:
+Call or email the school attendance line (206-252-9502 or lafayette.attendance@seattleschools.or) and keep your child home when they show signs of:

 - Fever (100.4 or higher) or chills (can return to school with no fever within the past 24 hours without medication)